hotaydev/enygmah/CONTRIBUTING.md

 To save your and our time, we will systematically close all issues that are requests for general support and redirect people to the forum.

-If you would like to chat about the question in real-time, you can reach out via [our Discord server][discord].
+If you would like to chat about the question in real-time, you can reach out talking with [@TaylorHo][https://github.com/TaylorHo].

 ## Found a Bug?